-Today is my last day in CEJUG's leadership team.
+Today is my last day in CEJUG’s leadership team.
 A journey that lasted for tireless 8 years or something.
-I'm not sure about the exact date I became Jug Leader, but I remember very well how it happened.
-I was attending a CEJUG coordination meeting at Fortes Informática because I was helping them to organize an event.
+I’m not sure about the exact date I became Jug Leader, but I remember very well that, some time in 2004, I was attending a CEJUG coordination meeting as a volunteer at Fortes Informática because I was helping them to organize an event.
 Right after the meeting, Felipe Gaúcho invited me to co-lead the group, which was unexpected but very pleasant.
 I accepted immediately!
 Felipe is not among us anymore, but I am eternally grateful to him for this incredible opportunity.

 I’m not leaving because I’m tired or bored.
 I’m leaving because CEJUG needs renovation.
 It needs to change its philosophy, its soul.
 I’m the oldest one in the leadership team, thus I’m a dinosaur in terms of community management.
 My mind still believes in some practices that don’t work anymore and the community is not growing as it could grow.
 Fresh and valuable ideas usually come from new people with a vision to help others to develop their technical capabilities.
 I’m sure there are a lot of people like that out there and I wish they get my place and move on faster.